ark-lang/ark-docs/transferring_ownership.md

 If this is tricky to wrap your head around, consider this real-life analogy.
 Say I had a loaf of bread.
-If I were to give to my friend Vedant this loaf of bread, I don't own it anymore, which means I cannot eat the bread, and I can't give it to someone else as I am no longer in possession of said loaf of bread.
+If I were to give to my friend Vedant this loaf of bread, I don't own it any more, which means I cannot eat the bread, and I can't give it to someone else as I am no longer in possession of said loaf of bread.

 Note that you cannot mutate or use something that no longer has ownership of